 “Sure,” said James, leaning back and lying in the grass.
 “Thanks.”

 Sirius and I walked into the house together, and I went with him into the kitchen rather than putting the cards away immediately.
 He retrieved the pumpkin juice while I found an ice cube tray, the Exploding Snap cards forgotten on the table.
 I filled the tray with water and cast a quick Freezing Charm.

 “Oi, watch it,” he said as I spun around holding the ice tray.
 “Those are good and frozen – how much hand-waving does a Freezing Charm really need?
 I thought you were about to slap me.”

-“Hey, I haven’t done that in a long time,” I protested.
+“I’d never do that,” I protested.
 “I try to not slap people in general, it’s rude.
-Although every so often I do make an exception for you.”
+Although I could make an exception for you.”
 I set the ice tray on the counter.